Prosecco & Petals

 The straightforward guide to planning your wedding

 Before hitting the shops and diving straight into trying on dresses, it is a wise idea to understand what wedding dress styles will flatter your figure.
-Read on for a condensed guide to wedding dress styles, silhouettes and necklines and honest advice about what figures that they flatter most.
+Read on for a concise guide to wedding dress styles.

 The mermaid wedding dress is an iconic figure-hugging gown, which fans out from low-thigh/below the knee.
 This style is incredibly elegant and perfect for glamorous brides.
 However, due to the styling of the bodice, this can restrict movement slightly.